commercelayer/contentful-gatsby-demo/README.md

 ```
 > Reminder: Learn about environment variables: https://gatsby.dev/env-vars

 Well done!
-Now we can pass the next step, we have to create our pages from Contentful and can follow this tutorial about [creating pages](https://www.gatsbyjs.org/tutorial/part-seven/).
+Now we can pass to next step, we have to create our pages from Contentful and can follow this tutorial about [creating pages](https://www.gatsbyjs.org/tutorial/part-seven/).

 ## 5. Create a custom page generator

-To create our flow for creating dynamically the pages, we write in `gatsby-node.js` the following steps:
+To create our custom page generator, we write in `gatsby-node.js` the following code:

 ```js
 // Read all data from Contentful